A Distinctive Venue for Your Perfect Celebration

 Baker Community Center houses the Park District’s administrative offices including its finance and marketing departments and STC Underground, the community’s teen center, which opened in January of 2001.
 Many community groups and local organizations use the building for meetings and classes.
 Participants in the Park District’s dance program practice weekly in the Collins Auditorium every spring and winter as they prepare for the annual dance recitals.

 Originally, the basement housed a swimming pool with locker and shower facilities, three bowling alleys, and some game rooms.
 In the 1940s, various problems connected with the maintenance of the pool brought about its closing, and shortly thereafter it was abandoned altogether and covered over with three more bowling alleys.
 All of the alleys were removed prior to the completion of an earlier youth center – The Keg and The Roundabout – in the 1960s.
 Following the moving of the high school from the west side of town to the complex on Dunham Road, youth center activities in the Center tapered off and were replaced with senior activities that quickly became popular.
-To this day, the Valley Golden Agers use this facility for several functions including meetings, bingo, auctions and other special programs.
+Currently, the facility is used for meetings, bingo, auctions and other special programs.
 STC Underground, the teen center, has revived teen activities and uses the lower level space on a regular basis.

 The Baker Board and the Park District look forward to continuing their partnership for many years to come.